Sivaprasath12/Coherent_SoundGenerator/README.md

-# Sound Generator
+# Coherent Sound Generator

-This plugin is a procedural sound generator.
-It provides fluidly sound transitions in frequency and decibel changes.
+This plugin provides sound transitions in frequency and decibel changes.

 You can see real signal shape with one Cycle snapshot properties

-## Example Application Screenshot